Ashish-s2/Expense-Tracker/README.md

 ## How to Use
 1. Run the application:
-2. Follow the menu options to add or view expenses.
+2. Follow the menu options to add or view expenses or

 ## Requirements
 - Python 3.x